Rise-Vision/rise-data-rss/README.md

 The component sends the following events:

 - **configured**: The component has initialized what it requires to and is ready to handle a _start_ event.
-- **rss-data-update**: An event proving a maximum of max-items elements from the provided feed-url.
-The provided format can be checked here: https://www.npmjs.com/package/feedparser#what-is-the-parsed-output-produced-by-feedparser.
+- **rss-data-update**: An event proving a maximum of _max-items_ elements from the provided feed-url.
+The provided format can be checked [here] (https://www.npmjs.com/package/feedparser#what-is-the-parsed-output-produced-by-feedparser).
-- **rss-error**: An event indicating an error occurred (i.e. feed retrieval, feed format, etc) and provides an object in event.detail that contains the error message and error detail
+- **rss-error**: An event indicating an error occurred (i.e. feed retrieval, feed format, etc).
+It provides errorMessage and errorDetail as in other components.

 The component listens for the following events:

-- **start**: This event will make an initial fetch for the RSS feed and then periodically fetch the RSS feed.
-It can be dispatched to the component when _configured_ event has been fired.
+- **start**: This event will make an initial fetch for the RSS feed and then periodically fetch the RSS feed (refresh will be disabled in Preview).
+It can be dispatched to the component when the _configured_ event has been fired.

 ### Logging